apache/usergrid/docs/push-notifications/tutorial.md

 # Tutorial: Push notifications sample app
-In this tutorial, you'll use a sample app (iOS, Android, or PhoneGap) to send yourself a push notification with the API BaaS push notification API.
-You'll register with a push notification services (Apple APNs or Google GCM) to create the required security certificate or key, create the required API BaaS notifier to send a message, then modify, compile and run the sample app to see push notifications in action.
+In this tutorial, you'll use a sample app (iOS, Android, or PhoneGap) to send yourself a push notification with the Usergrid push notification API.
+You'll register with a push notification services (Apple APNs or Google GCM) to create the required security certificate or key, create the required Usergrid notifier to send a message, then modify, compile and run the sample app to see push notifications in action.

 <div class="admonition note"> <p class="first admonition-title">Note</p> <p class="last">
 For an overview of how to set up push notifications, including troubleshooting tips, see [Adding push notifications support](adding-push-support.html).